Can I switch energy supplier without a smart meter in the UK?

 - Submit readings promptly to both suppliers if requested.

-- Make sure you read the correct meter (gas vs electric; day vs night registers).
+- Read the correct meter (gas vs electric; day vs night registers).

-- Keep evidence (photo) and note the date and time.
+- Keep evidence (a photo) and note the date and time.

 If you have Economy 7 / multi-rate electricity

-Some homes have two electricity readings (e.g., day and night).
+Some homes have two electricity readings (day and night).
 You can still switch without a smart meter, but it’s important to submit both register readings so your bills are accurate.
 If you’re unsure which is which, check your bill or ask your supplier to confirm.

 Smart meter vs traditional meter: what changes when you switch?